Penalty fare: Czech Republic

 Since 23 October 2017, Prague announced a special 50 percent penalty discount for such fare dodgers who will additionally purchase an all-year network ticket, and the action continues for 2018 and in January 2019, this measure has become permanent.
-The price of the all-year network ticket is very favourable, 3650 Kč (= 10 Kč per day).
+The price of the all-year network ticket is very favourable, 3650 CZK (= 10 CZK per day).

-Czech Railways (České dráhy) as the main operator of railway passenger transport have the maximum penalty set to 1000 Kč, but it is reduced to 400 Kč if it is paid immediately.
-However, if the passenger preannounces to the conductor that he does not have a ticket, only 40 Kč handling surcharge applies.
+České dráhy as the main operator of railway passenger transport have the maximum penalty set to 1000 CZK, but it is reduced to 400 CZK if it is paid immediately.
+However, if the passenger preannounces to the conductor that he does not have a ticket, only 40 CZK handling surcharge applies.
 That's why the full penalty is very rarely applied.
 If the passenger has boarded at a stop where the ticket office is not open, the ticket can be purchased by the conductor without any surcharge.

 If the penalty is not paid immediately, the passenger is required to produce valid identification documents.
 If such identification is not provided, the conductor is instructed to contact the police for assistance.

 Germany

 Penalty fare ("erhöhtes Beförderungsentgelt") schemes in local transport (suburban rail, buses, underground trains) are administered by local transport authorities (Verkehrsverbund).
 The penalty fare is usually €60 or twice the ticket price (whichever is higher).

-Germany's principal InterCity TOC, DB Fernverkehr, does not operate a penalty fare scheme.
-Instead it has ticket inspectors on all trains.
+Germany's principal InterCity TOC, DB Fernverkehr, introduced a penalty fare scheme in 2022.
+Historically, it was possible to buy tickets after boarding with a €17 surcharge.
+Since the beginning of 2022, passengers who boarded without a ticket will instead receive a penalty fare of twice the ticket price—with a minimum of €60.